Lorna Doone (1951 film): Production

-In 1948, Alfred Hitchcock announced plans to film the novel for the short-lived production company he founded with Sidney Bernstein, Transatlantic Pictures.
-Small claimed he had registered the title in the US; Hitchcock could film the story but would not be able to call it Lorna Doone in the US.
-This prompted Small to announce he would start filming in England in association with Rank and producer John Beck on 1 March 1949.
-This was postponed due to the US–English film trade war of 1948–49 and in August 1949 filming was put back indefinitely.

-The project was reactivated later in 1949 when Small signed a two-picture deal with Columbia Pictures, for Lorna Doone and The Brigand (1952).
+In 1948, Alfred Hitchcock announced plans to film the novel for Transatlantic Pictures, the short-lived production company that he founded with Sidney Bernstein.
+Small claimed that he had registered the title in the United States, meaning that Hitchcock could film the story but would not be able to title the film Lorna Doone during its American release.
+Small announced that he would start filming in England in association with Rank and producer John Beck on March 1, 1949.
+The date was postponed as a result of the short-lived American export boycott of films to the British market in response to excessive tariffs, and in August 1949, filming was delayed indefinitely.
+The project was reactivated in 1949 when Small signed a two-picture deal with Columbia Pictures for Lorna Doone and The Brigand (1952).

-Shooting

-It was decided to make the movie in Hollywood, with locations shot at Yosemite National Park.
-Richard Greene and Barbara Hale were cast in the leads and Jesse L. Lasky Jr. did the final draft of the script.
-Filming began 17 May 1950.
+Jesse L. Lasky Jr. wrote the final draft of the script.
+The film was produced in Hollywood, and filming started on May 17, 1950.
+Location shooting occurred at Yosemite National Park.
 The final script was heavily influenced by Westerns.

-"Whatever has been put on screen has been done with considerable loyalty to the novel," said Greene.
-"I don't think the British public will find too much fault with the treatment.
-What may be missed is the Cornish atmosphere."

-Ron Randell, who played several leads for Sam Katzman, had a support role.